opencog/logicmoo_cogserver/README.md

 -   A telnet server providing access to a command-line shell.
 A plugin system allows new commands to be added in a pluggable manner.
 This shell is mostly unused at this time; it does offer a command-line interface to the  [AgentServer](https://wiki.opencog.org/w/AgentServer "AgentServer").

--   A telnet server providing multi-user access to a  [scheme](https://wiki.opencog.org/w/Scheme "Scheme")  REPL shell, and a  [PROLOG](https://wiki.opencog.org/w/prolog "prolog")  REPL shell.
+-   A telnet server providing multi-user access to a  [scheme](https://wiki.opencog.org/w/Scheme "Scheme")  REPL shell, and a  [Prolog](https://wiki.opencog.org/w/prolog "prolog")  REPL shell.
 (REPL stands for "Read Evaluate Print Loop").
 These shells are very useful for starting, stopping and managing long-running AtomSpace jobs.
 For example, one terminal can be used to start a big job, while a second terminal can be used to monitor its progress.
-Both the scheme and the PROLOG shells can be used  _at the same time_, so that, for example, an  [Atom](https://wiki.opencog.org/w/Atom "Atom")  created with prolog is instantly visible to scheme, and vice-versa.
-This is particularly useful when interfacing to  [ROS (Robot Operating System)](http://www.ros.org/), which is primarily developed in PROLOG.
+Both the scheme and the Prolog shells can be used  _at the same time_, so that, for example, an  [Atom](https://wiki.opencog.org/w/Atom "Atom")  created with prolog is instantly visible to scheme, and vice-versa.
+This is particularly useful when interfacing to  [ROS (Robot Operating System)](http://www.ros.org/), which is primarily developed in Prolog.
 The scheme shell is particularly efficient for moving Atoms across the network.

 -   A high-speed  [Atomese](https://wiki.opencog.org/w/Atomese "Atomese")  server.
 This is a small subset of the scheme shell, but very highly tuned for maximum performance for moving around Atoms on the network.
 We believe that it is (very nearly) impossible to beat the performance of this component, using any other technology, including ZeroMQ, RESTful API's, Protocol Buffers, JSON servers, and so on.
 The reason for this is that Atomese is easy to decode, as it has a regular structure: it can be done with string compares.
 Running Atomese is also extremely fast: it runs at the speed of C++ constructors.
 There is very little overhead, almost nothing to trim.